• Alfred M. Hallmark

 Hall County Historical Markers

 Memphis is the county seat of Hall County.
-Named for Warren D. C. Hall, a secretary of war for the Republic of Texas.
+Hall County is named for Warren D. C. Hall, a secretary of war for the Republic of Texas.

-A small county in terms of markers, most being in or near the towns of Memphis and Turkey.
+It is a small county in terms of markers, most being in or near the towns of Memphis and Turkey.
 We did not try too hard to find the Shoe Bar Ranch headquarters knowing it was most likely on private property and we were going have to make a decision pretty soon about whether we were staying out on the road another night or just pulling the plug and driving home.
-Hall County has added four new ones since we were last there, which is impressive because these markers are not cheap and do require research which is often more challenging for smaller counties.
+Hall County has added four new ones since we were last there, which is impressive because these markers are not cheap and require much research, which is often challenging for smaller counties.

 Picture